petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/defining-object-actions.md

 {bdg-secondary}`Available Liferay 7.4 U27+ and GA27+`

 *Groovy Script* actions execute custom Groovy scripts.
 When you select this action type, enter your script into the provided code window.
+For Liferay 7.4 U33+ and GA33+, Liferay uses the [GroovyShell class](https://docs.groovy-lang.org/latest/html/api/groovy/lang/GroovyShell.html) to check your Groovy scripts for valid syntax when you click *Save*.
+If the script is invalid, Liferay displays an error message.

 ![Enter your Groovy script.](./defining-object-actions/images/07.png)